Skip to main content

 Headings are important for sighted users and users with visual impairment.
 Appropriate use of heading tags helps assistive technologies provide in-page navigation.

 Each page should only have one <H1>.
-Do not skip heading levels.
+Don't skip heading levels.
 Follow the nested sequential order for heading levels.
-For example, do not skip from an <H2> to an <H4>.
+For example, don't skip from an <H2> to an <H4>.
 Sequential order lets users understand the relationship among sections of the page.
 If heading levels are out of order, it could confuse users.